Latent-space disentanglement with untrained generator networks for the isolation of different motion types in video data: Numerical Experiments

 and $x^i_{\text{true}}$ is the ground truth showing only the $i$th type of motion, i.e., cardiac motion for $i=1$ and respiratory motion for $i=2$.
 Here, the subscript $h$ refers to the frame at which the other motion state is fixed, see \eqref{eq:fixing_frames}.

-In principle, as described in Section \ref{sec:Method}, our method allows to freeze one kind of motion at any state, and generate images containing only the second kind of motion, as long as a sufficient mixing of motions was observed.
+In principle, as described in Section \ref{sec:Method}, our method (as well as the ICA-based baseline approach) allows to freeze one kind of motion at any state, and generate images containing only the second kind of motion, as long as a sufficient mixing of motions was observed.
 In practice, the choice of the freezing frame $h$ has an impact on the performance of the single motion reconstruction (though for the phantom at an overall rather low error regime).
-Figure \ref{errors} provides an example for this by plotting the errors $\mathbf{E}_h^1$ and $\mathbf{E}_h^2$ as a function of the frame $h$ that is fixed for the other kind of motion.
-In our experiments, we always show results for fixing the motion state that provides the best performance with respect to the ground truth.
+To allow for a fair comparison, for each method we always show the result for fixing the motion state that provides the best performance with respect to the ground truth.

-For all experiments shown in the paper, we repeated the experiment 20 times with 20 different seeds, and show the result whose performance w.r.t. the error measure $\mathbf{E}_h^1 $ is closest to the median performance.
-For a discussion on the stability of our method w.r.t varying seeds see Subsection \ref{subsec:seed_experiments}.
+For all experiments with our as approach shown in the paper, we repeated the experiment 20 times with 20 different random seeds, and show the result whose performance w.r.t. the error measure $\mathbf{E}_h^1 $ is closest to the median performance.
 Quantitative error measures for all experiments are provided in Table \ref{tbl:seed_errors}.
-The ancillary files further contain videos showing the best result that was achieved over the 20 seeds for each experiment.
-The source code to reproduce all experiments is available at \cite{source_code}.
+Videos showing results for three different experiments are available in the supplementary material of this work.
+The source code to reproduce all experiments will be available after acceptance of this paper.
 All our experiments were conduced on a workstation with an AMD Ryzen 7 3800X 8-Core Processor and 32 GB of memory, using a Nvidia RTX 3090 GPU with 24 GB of memory.
-The largest experiment considered here (solving \eqref{eq:specific_opt_problem} with real cine MR data) took around 3.8 minutes.
+The smallest and largest experiment considered here (solving \eqref{eq:specific_opt_problem} with phantom and real cine MR data, respectively) took around 19 seconds and 3.8 minutes, respectively.